 There are two separate methods for achieving Honors.
 Each method produces the same

 result of achieving Honors.
-The first method entails working solo with a faculty advisor.
+The first method entails working in coordination with

 1. The Pell Honors Program